pankaj1330/DT-assignment/README.md

 # DT-assignment
-This is a deepthought assignment - make a dynamic webpage using js deepthought - https://deepthought.education/
+This is a deepthought assignment - make a dynamic webpage using js. deepthought - https://deepthought.education/

 live on - https://pankaj1330.github.io/DT-assignment/